George Weston Wrigley: Canada Farmers' Sun

 In 1892 Wrigley founded the Canada Farmers' Sun in London, supporting the Ontario Patrons of Industry, a rapidly growing agrarian reform movement.
 The Patrons were not a political party, but had political goals.
 They wanted a smaller and simpler government, abolition of railway subsidies and reduced reciprocal tariffs.

 They also wanted laws against cartels and monopolies.

 In 1893 Wrigley agreed to devote three pages of his paper to the Patrons in return for their financial assistance.

 In May 1894 the paper moved to offices in the Evening Star building in Toronto.
 In 1895 the Patrons bought a 50 per cent share of the paper, which claimed to have a circulation of 30,000.
 The paper gave extensive coverage to the Patrons, but also covered many other reform movements and proposals.
 It avoided religious controversy, but clearly took the Social Gospel position that the value of Christianity lay in practical deeds.

 Wrigley thought the capitalist, industrial society with its monopolies and tariffs were unfair and immoral, far from the ethics presented in the Sermon on the Mount.
 Giving a personal but appealing view of history, he wrote, "When the act of Confederation was adopted it was supposed that Canada was being furnished with a proper form of government; that is, a government of the people, by the people, for the people.
 Instead of this we have a government of the people, by the representatives, for the classes who can pull strings."

 To counter the "interests" farmers and labour had to organize and unite.
 He wrote, "When capital finds one victim it gloats over the fallen foe, and immediately casts its meshes over the heads of new victims.
 When workingmen are defeated, farmers must fall with them and share their fate."
 Wrigley was in the centre of the negotiations to create a coalition of the Patrons and the Trades and Labor Congress of Canada.

 The Patrons won 16 seats in the 1894 provincial elections in Ontario, but this proved to be a high point.
 In 1895–96 Wrigley published a paper named Brotherhood Era, which he also inserted as a supplement in the Sun.
 It was aimed at urban readers, and concentrated on the injustice of industrial capitalism, supporting causes such as the single tax, the eight-hour day, and equal suffrage, and opposing militarism.
 By April 1896 the Sun was in financial difficulties, with declining circulation.
 Wrigley was replaced as editor by Goldwin Smith.

 In the 1896 federal elections internal dissensions appeared among the Patrons, who only won three seats.

-The farmers had not been won over to the radical ideals expressed in the Canada Farmers' Sun, and continued to support the traditional parties.
+On he whole, farmers had not been won over to the radical ideals expressed in the Canada Farmers' Sun, and continued to support the traditional parties.

 Wrigley was a correspondent of the Canada Farmers' Sun until early in 1898, when his last ties were cut.